jlduan/fba/docs/tutorials/crispr_screening/SC3_v3_NextGem_DI_CRISPR_10K/tutorial.rst

  Barcode extraction
 ********************

-Although the lengths of the two feature barcodes are one base different, they all start at the same position on read 2.
-For the purpose of feature barcode identification, let's include one extra downstream base (G) for the RAB1A-2 feature barcode to make their lengths equal.
+Although the length of the RAB1A-1 and RAB1A-2 feature barcodes differ by one base, they both start at the same position on read 2.
+To enable accurate feature barcode identification, we will include an extra downstream base (G) for the RAB1A-2 feature barcode to make their lengths equal.

 .. code:: console